AleBaccin/Audio-Tagging---Deep-Learning-Project/README.md

 ## Notes

+⚠️ IMPORTANT: The Network runs for only 1 epoch, this is to quickly check if the whole program works.

 ⚠️ IMPORTANT: The gitignore will also prevent you from uploading the dataset to github, if you work locally, make sure to always respect this structure:

 C:.